 There are no limits as to how much an SNT may be funded, either annually or on a cumulative basis.
 None of the SNT’s assets are counted when determining the beneficiary’s eligibility for need-based government benefits, no matter the size of the SNT.

 For ABLE accounts, total annual contributions from all sources are tied to the gift tax annual exclusion.
-For 2022, total contributions generally cannot exceed $16,000 per year but employed beneficiaries with earned income may exceed this annual limit.
-A beneficiary may only open one ABLE account.
-Currently, 46 states offer ABLE accounts, but a beneficiary may open an ABLE account in any state (assuming that state allows out-of-state beneficiaries).
-Each state has its own cap for how large an ABLE account can be, ranging from $235,000 to $550,000.
-However, once the ABLE account exceeds $100,000, the beneficiary’s SSI benefits may be suspended until the account balance drops back down below $100,000.
+For 2025, total contributions generally cannot exceed $19,000 per year but employed owners with earned income may also contribute some of their earnings up to the federal poverty level limit.
+Each owner may only open one ABLE account.
+Each state has its own cap for how large an ABLE account can be, ranging from $235,000 to almost $600,000.
+However, once the ABLE account exceeds $100,000, the owner’s SSI benefits may be suspended until the account balance drops back down below $100,000.
+Furthermore, since ABLE accounts are subject to Medicaid recovery claims upon the owner’s passing, it is usually best not to let them grow too large.